infinitecoder1729/mnist-dataset-classification/README.md

 ## Further Improvements :

-1. Working on making graphical representation of useful data such as Loss vs Epoch Number etc.
+1. Working on expanding Logging and Graphing to Other Parameters to give a more comprehensive assessment of the model's performance.
 2. Looking to test with different algorithms to strike a balance between training time and accuracy.
 3. A Jupyter Notebook containing the outputs of the code would also be uploaded

-### Contributions, Suggestions, and inputs on graphical representation for better understanding are welcome.
+### Contributions, Suggestions, and inputs on logging and graphical representation for better understanding are welcome.

 # One of the trained model is uploaded to this repository as well for reference purposes.